susanBuck/notes/07_SysAdmin/999_PHP_from_CL.md

 If this doesn't report back on the version of PHP, dig around your `C:\MAMP\bin\php` folder for a copy of `php.exe`.

-Now that you know where `php.exe` lives, you can add it's directory to your *PATH variable*...
+Now that you know where `php.exe` lives, you can add its directory to your *PATH variable*...